ashinw/house-prj-pub/lower-level/section-D-requirements.md

 ## Context

-Section DF was originally the 3rd bedroom that was situated beside the laundry to south.
+Section DF was originally the 3rd bedroom that was situated beside south of the original bathroom location.

 ![TO-BE lower-level diagram](Lower-Level-TO-BE-sections.svg)